SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 You can override the BottomBar component by passing in a [React Component](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `bottomBar` key to the `VideoCallInterface Object`

-To reuse parts of default bottom bar ui you can import them from the [SubComponents Library](/first-party-extension/api-reference/sub-component-library) accessible under the `fpe-api` module.
+To reuse parts of default bottom bar ui you can import them from the [SubComponents Library](/first-party-extension/api-reference/sub-component-library) accessible under the `customization-api` module.

 Use the example code given below showcasing reconstruction of the default bottom bar ui as a guide.